dfedorov-solace/solace-openmama-hello-world/_docs/hello-world.md

 ---

-## Solace message router properties
+## Solace Message Router Properties

 In order to send or receive messages to a Solace message router, you need to know a few details of how to connect to the Solace message router.
 Specifically you need to know the following: